prabuhadi/prabuhadi/README.md

 - 👋 Hi, I’m Prabu Hadi
 - 👀 I’m interested in Computer Programming since i was child and until now I still learning about computer and programs which until now the technologies era continues to develop
-- 🌱 I’m currently learning Machine Learning, C#, C+, Phyton, Front End Web development and Android.
+- 🌱 I’m currently learning HTML, Node.js, C#, C+, Phyton, Front End Web development and Android.
 - 💞️ I’m looking to collaborate on project that somewhat use for corporation and education purposes.
 - 📫 How to reach me : contact me at via discord HikariU#9138